rudi-c/rudi-c.github.io/_posts/2017-10-06-simple-real-time-collaborative-text-editor.md

 Trie of positions
 -----------------

 You can reuse individual positions ("digits") in a position identifier by storing the whole thing as a trie.
-See also [TreeDoc](https://hal.inria.fr/inria-00445975/document)
+Of course, this is a bit more challenging than a regular trie, since you will have to deal with the site tiebreakers and removal of characters.
+See also [TreeDoc](https://hal.inria.fr/inria-00445975/document).

-(Note that we can't use a hashtable since hashtables don't provide an ordering to the keys).
+(Note that in any case, can't use a hashtable on the client since hashtables don't provide an ordering to the keys).

 Conclusion
 ==========